sujitha013/C-Programs/ARRAYS.md

     }
 }
 ```
-## Write a function to find the product of all elements in an array.
+## 36.Write a function to find the product of all elements in an array.
 ```c
 #include<stdio.h>
 long long productarray(int[],int);